 Have you ever wondered why there’s no Head Circumference field in the form for adding users to Liferay Portal?
 Probably because most sites based on Liferay Portal don’t need it.
-If you’re an administrator at the Lunar Resort, however, you certainly need to know your guests’ head circumference so you can provide them with a properly fitting helmet.
+However, as an administrator at the Lunar Resort, you certainly need to know the head circumference of your users so they can be provided with a properly fitting helmet.

-Many of Liferay Portal’s assets and resources let you add new fields to their edit forms.
+Many of Liferay Portal’s assets and resources are designed to let you add new fields to their edit forms.
 Here’s the complete list:

 - Blogs Entry